whosonfirst/whosonfirst-properties/properties/edtf.md

 ## inception

-Indicates the date when a was first created or established.
+Indicates the date when a place was first created or established.

 Format: _YYYY-MM-DD_ (though these dates can be encoded with any valid EDTF syntax).